 - ensure that members register and declare any personal or pecuniary interests they have in business of the Authority

 Becoming a member

-When the five member positions appointed by the Secretary of State become available these are publicly advertised alongside our job vacancies
+When a vacancy occurs for a Member appointed by the Secretary of State (Defra) these are publicly advertised alongside our job vacancies

 Other positions are filled by people who are already elected members for local authorities and parish councils in Devon.